wxxv/MoMKE/README.md

 # MoMKE
-Code for \textbf{"Leveraging Knowledge of Modality Experts for Incomplete Multimodal Learning"} accepted by ACM Multimedia 2024 will release soon！
+Code for **"Leveraging Knowledge of Modality Experts for Incomplete Multimodal Learning"** accepted by ACM Multimedia 2024 will be released soon！